Luminosity Masks – Dark luminosity masks

 I have deliberately made the example more complicated to show different approaches when working with darks masks, even with such a simple task as brightening shadows.
 Masks is a very powerful instrument that can give you more than just shadows slider in RAW converter.

-In the next lesson I will tell more about midtone masks and after that will show a more general example of how to combine various masks to process an image.
+next lesson I will tell more about midtone masks and after that will show a more general example of how to combine various masks to process an image.